 b.
 Micronutrients: Small but Mighty

-Vitamins and minerals, such as Vitamin D, calcium, magnesium, and iron, are essential for maintaining strong bones, promoting healthy blood, and supporting a robust immune system.
+Vitamins and minerals, such as Vitamin D, calcium, magnesium, and iron, are essential for maintaining strong bones, promoting healthy blood, and supporting a strong immune system.
 Eat a variety of fruits and vegetables to get your micronutrients.

 2. Hydration: The Often Overlooked Hero